-Apart from the predominance of the rule of law and transparent and corruption-free institutions, Agenda 2063's Aspiration 3 also entail targets related to elections and the freedom of expression.
+Apart from the predominance of the rule of law and transparent and corruption-free institutions, Agenda 2063's Aspiration 3 also entails targets related to elections and the freedom of expression.
 Within its Participation & Human Rights category, the IIAG includes measures that can inform about the continent's environment and development in these areas.
 The freedom, fairness and impartiality of elections has improved on the continent between 2008-2017, albeit the pace of improvement has been slightly slower in more recent years.
 However, the capacity of election monitoring agencies has worsened and the space for political participation and opposition parties has shrunk since 2014.
-Measures related to civil rights and liberties, including the freedom of association and assembly and the freedom of expression are declining and recorded their lowest scores in 2017.
-In particular freedom of expression has suffered since 2014.
+Measures related to civil rights and liberties, including the freedom of association and assembly and in particular the freedom of expression are declining and recorded their lowest scores in 2017.